HIV/AIDS FACTS

 Do I need an appointment for HIV testing?

 Appointments are highly recommended.
-Rapid oral HIV testing is offered at all Positive Connections Access Centers.
+Rapid oral HIV testing is offered at all ARcare clinics.
 Available testing hours may vary by location.
 To schedule a testing appointment near you, contact us.

 How much does HIV testing cost?